code29563/copy-history-bot-2/README.md

 Messages in Telegram can be either media messages (if they contain a media object) or text messages (if they don't).
 See a list of media objects [here](https://core.telegram.org/type/MessageMedia).

-If a text message is retrieved from a channel by a client, then it can be copied/forwarded by another client even if they didn't have access to the original channel.
+If a text message is retrieved from a chat by a client, then it can be copied/forwarded by another client even if they didn't have access to the original chat.
 Any client can access the message's text (fully formatted with its [entities](https://core.telegram.org/api/entities)).

 Some media objects in Telegram require an access hash (which could be unique for each client) for a client to be able to copy/forward them, regardless of whether it's a bot client or a user client.
 The client can obtain an access hash when it has access to the message containing the media object.
-When the channel is public, then like a user client, a bot can access the channel's messages without being a subscriber, otherwise if the channel is private then it seems it needs to be a subscriber.
-Currently it seems bots can only be subscribed to channels as admins, so when you aren't able to add bots as admins to the private channel, the use of a bot client to copy those media messages from it is out of question.
+When a chat is public, then like a user client, a bot can access the chat's messages without being a subscriber, otherwise if a chat is private then it seems it needs to be a subscriber.
+For groups, bots can't access their messages without being members, regardless of whether they're public or private, as far as I'm aware.
+Currently it seems bots can only be subscribed to chats as admins, so when you aren't able to add bots as admins to the private chat, the use of a bot client to copy those media messages from it is out of question.
 When an attempt is made to copy them with a bot client, it fails with a MediaEmptyError.

 Some media objects don't seem to require a client-specific access hash, including stickers, polls, contacts, and [locations](https://core.telegram.org/constructor/messageMediaGeo).
 These messages can be sent by a bot client like text messages.

-For those media objects that do require an access hash, the remaining option is therefore to copy them with user clients that are subscribed to the channel and hence have access to its messages.
+For those media objects that do require an access hash, the remaining option is therefore to copy them with user clients that have joined the chat/group and hence have access to its messages.

 This faces an issue that [my other script](https://github.com/code29563/copy-history-bot-1) didn't face: user clients are at risk of getting banned if they send a lot of requests.
 Multiple people have mentioned this and I myself have experienced this with 7 accounts getting banned, all of which were accounts made relatively recently though, whereas I didn't experience the same with some of my older accounts even when sending the same number of messages, so it's possible that for a recently created account to start sending lots of messages as one of the first things it does is considered suspicious activity by Telegram's system and receives an automatic ban.